jszwedko/ec2-metadatafs/README.md

 ## Usage

-`ec2-metadatafs <mount point>` will mount the filesystem at the designated mount point.
+`ec2-metadatafs -f <mount point>` will mount the filesystem at the designated mount point.

 Example:
 ```